pgtipping/document-qa-frontend/memory-bank/progress.md

   - Located the error in `src/app/api/quiz/[quizId]/route.ts` at line 190, related to a possible null value in the `evaluation` variable.
   - Added null check for the `evaluation` variable: `isCorrect = evaluation ? evaluation.trim().toUpperCase().includes("CORRECT") : false;`
   - Created a proper TypeScript interface for quiz questions to avoid type issues.
-  - Added appropriate `@ts-ignore` comments to handle Prisma type issues that only appear in the deployment environment.
+  - Added appropriate `@ts-ignore` comments to handle Prisma type issues that only appear in production.
   - Committed and pushed changes to GitHub to trigger a new Vercel deployment.
 - **Outcome:** The TypeScript error should now be resolved, allowing the Vercel deployment to succeed.